yasin6606/genetic-algorithm/README.md

 The program is developed in Multi-Process mode.

 ## Result
-The result chart is saved as a png file on your desktop in the "genetic_result" directory.
+The result chart is saved as a PNG file on your desktop in the "genetic_result" directory.

 Enjoy!